alexandrarizea123/boardify/README.md

 - Add custom columns per board.
 - Create tasks with name, description, assignee, type, and priority.
 - Edit tasks inline.
-- Move tasks between columns.
+- Move tasks between columns with drag-and-drop.
-- Delete tasks and columns.
+- Delete tasks, columns, and boards.
 - Progress bar showing Done out of To Do.
 - Mention tagging in task descriptions using `@` with autocomplete.